Didisimmons/MMA-Haircare/README.md

 ### **Database Structure**
-The database schema for MM was created using [Diagram.io](https://dbdiagram.io/home) and was derived from the app models.
+The database schema for MMÀ was created using [Diagram.io](https://dbdiagram.io/home) and was derived from the app models.
 The screenshot shows the schema, which depicts the relationship between the apps.
 The user can only have one user profile and add items to their Wishlist.
 The available categories have a one-to-many relationship with the product.
  ![The database schema](readme-files/readme/databasechema.png " Database schema")

 These apps are